david13penalver/DAW-2/Web Apps Deployment/First Evaluation/05_version_control.md

   - Useful because it allows us to review what the commit is going to do and allows us to make any further modifications.
   - If we are not interested in doing the commit we can abort it with `git revert --abort` or use the already known `git restore --staged --worktree file`.
   - Finally, to commit everything we can use `git commit -m "message"` or `git commit -am "message"`.

+> **Note**: The `--no-commit` option is useful because it allows us to review what the commit is going to do and allows us to make some more modifications. if we are not interested in doing the commit we can abort it with `git revert --abort` or use the already known `git restore --staged --worktree file`.
+> In case of a conflict, you must resolve the conflict in the file, do the `git add <file>` and finally commit.
+> The difference between `git revert` and `git reset` is that `git revert` creates a new commit that undoes the work of another commit, while `git reset` actually deletes the commits.

 # Moving around the Repository
 [Up](#table-of-contents)